AnandChembarpu/JavaScript-30/README.md

 Created a webpage that displays the system time with a clock with seconds, minutes and hours hands.

 ## Day 3
-Learnt how to update values of different CSS variables in real time on the webpage by using JavaScript.
+Learnt how to update values of different CSS variables in real time on the webpage.

 ## Day 4
 Practiced the usage of certain functions(map, fliter, sort, reduce) on arrays.